 Rewards such as Verbal Praise, Treats or Tactile Rewards (Physical Petting) will help your dog learn that his action causes good things to occur.
 The reward you give must be something your dog wants more than the item he wants to chew on.

 As with all training, keep your sessions short.
-Training sessions should be kept under 10 minutes in length and repeat these sessions 2-5 times per day.
+Training sessions should be kept at about 2-5 minutes in length and repeat these sessions 2-5 times per day.
 Finish each session with your dog correctly doing a behavior.

 Always do something that your dog likes to do when the session ends.
 Playing with the dog’s favorite toy or going for a walk will keep your dog interested in training.
 Because there is a “fun time” following the training, it will make the dog more willing to train well.